-Ellis refuses to confirm COVID diagnosis but says she’s received death threats
+Trump attorney refuses to confirm COVID-19 diagnosis, says she’s received death threats

 CLICK HERE TO GET THE FOX NEWS APP

-Though Ellis has refused to say whether or not she has tested positive for the coronavirus, she has received numerous threatening messages after she, along with other attorneys for the campaign were doxed earlier this year.
+Though Ellis has refused to say whether or not she has tested positive for the coronavirus, she has received numerous threatening messages after she and other attorneys for the campaign were "doxed," or had their identifying information published on the internet, earlier this year.